The Horse That Grew Wings

 The work unfolds across four sequences: Script, Construction, Logic, and Infrastructure.
 Script considers photography as a learned social script in which bodies align, queue, and repeat gestures in recognizable formations.
 In Construction, attention shifts to spaces shaped for image production, such as installations, performances, staged environments, architectural settings, and lighting arrangements.
 Logic traces how photographic conventions such as reflection, framing, and elevation begin to take material form within the landscape.
 Infrastructure turns to the systems that support the circulation and production of images, from roads and cable cars to designated routes, controlled edges, and temporary settlements that gradually settle into the fabric of the terrain.

-Across these sequences, I contend that contemporary space is increasingly calibrated for visibility.
+Across these sequences, I argue that contemporary space is increasingly calibrated for visibility.
 Landscapes are prepared and stabilized in anticipation of the image.
-As an infrastructural force, photography embeds its visual grammar and design logics within the material organization of the terrain.
-Seeing becomes landscape.
+Photography becomes an infrastructural force that embeds its visual grammar into the material organization of the landscape.